11

 Job seekers:

-Then there are what I would term as ‘miscellaneous’ revenue streams: AdSense, affiliates, and other types of revenue usually associated with how much activity the site generates.
+Then there are what I would term as ‘miscellaneous’ job board revenue streams: AdSense, affiliates, and other types of revenue usually associated with how much activity the site generates.

 What did I miss?
-What other ways are there to make money with your job board?
+What other job board revenue models do you know?
 Tell me!

 Hi Jeff,